Complaints, feedback and suggestions

-Complaints, feedback and suggestions dealt with by our Office
+Complaints, feedback and suggestions we will deal with

-- Any allegation of impropriety or misconduct by a staff member of the NSW ODPP
+- any allegation of impropriety or misconduct by a NSW ODPP staff member

-- Any clearly articulated grievance about the handling of a case by our Office, our policies, procedures or service.
+- any clearly expressed grievance about the way the ODPP handled a case; or about our policies, procedures or service.

-Allegations of criminal conduct are usually investigated by the Police.
-This Office has no power to direct police or other agencies in their investigations.
+Please note: Allegations of criminal conduct are usually investigated by the Police.
+The ODPP has no power to direct police or other agencies in their investigations.